Some businesses are easy to get into, but very competitive. Others are very, very hard to get into, without a lot of capital, or an original idea.

 What happens when there are five or more ride-sharing companies out there?
 There are little or no barriers to entry in this business, and it is doubtful that Uber can protect their business model through patents or other means of monopolization.
 Uber has aggressively tried to dominate market share, which is the model used by many companies, particularly the dot-com kind.
 The theory is, if you go big quickly, you will take over so much of the market that other competitors will be pushed out or wil not even bother trying to move into your space.

 Similarly, we are hearing more and more about other forms of crypto-currency these days.
 I've counted at least five or six different crypto-currencies being hyped by the financial media.
 Some are even claiming that Bitcoin is now a thing of the past, although I think that might be a bit premature.
-The question arises, if there are five or six or eight dozen different crypto-currencies, which one do you use?
+The question arises, if there are five or six or eight, or dozens of different crypto-currencies, which one do you use?
 And maybe when there are so many of these currencies - and problems with some of them - people will start to lose confidence in the entire concept.
+(UPDATE 2022: Yea, this.)

 Again, the barriers to entry for crypto-currency are not very high.
 No one is even really sure who came up with the Bitcoin concept and developed the Bitcoin mining technique that is used for the crypto-currency.
 This would suggest that almost anybody could come up with a similar currency without too much effort.